 Kristin Hall Schultz, Trustee, Phi Nu 2006

-Sharon joined AEPhi at American University.
-She volunteered in numerous roles before being elected to National Council in 2011.
-Sharon currently serves as National President, and as such has a seat on the Foundation Board, for which she is very grateful.
+Jennifer joined AEPhi at the University of Florida.
+Jennifer previously served as a Foundation Trustee before joining National Council.
+She volunteered in numerous roles for the Sorority before being elected to National Council in 2015.
+Jennifer currently serves as National President, and as such has a seat on the Foundation Board, for which she is very grateful.